-Sales isn’t about convincing someone to buy something—it’s about offering a logical solution to a problem your potential client is challenged with.
-Ultimately, you hope that your prospect will end up purchasing your product.
-Before that happens, however, you must find out everything there is to know about their problem and determine exactly what it is they need in order to solve it.
+Of course, you hope that your prospects will end up purchasing your company’s product or service rather than the competition’s.
+Before that happens, however, your salespeople must find out everything there is to know about the buyer’s specific problem and determine exactly what it is they need in order to solve it and win their business.

-To find the answers hidden within your prospect, make sure you’re asking these three types of open-ended sales questions:
+To find and understand the answers hidden within your prospects, make sure your reps are asking these three types of open-ended sales questions:

 1. Needs-Based Questions

-To develop needs-based questions, you should first determine what needs your product actually fills for your customers.
-Once you have listed these needs, work backwards, and figure out what you would have to ask your prospect to find out if each need mattered to them.
+To develop needs-based questions, your reps should first determine what needs your product or service actually fills for your customers.
+Once they’ve listed these needs, they can work backwards to figure out what they have to ask your prospect to find out how much each need matters to them.

 2. Benefit-Driven Questions

-Ideally, your pre-call research should tell you what kind of challenges your prospect is facing, and what benefits they are seeking.
-If that’s the case, prepare questions in advance and have follow up questions ready as well.
-To develop a good set of benefit-driven questions, list every feature of your product, then list the corresponding benefit next to it.
-To do that just ask, “What does that do for my customer?”
+To develop a good set of benefit-driven questions, have your reps list every feature of your product, then list the corresponding benefit next to it.
+To do that just have them ask, “What does this feature do for my customer?”

 3. Objection-Based Questions